COMP-1002/Study-Guide/README.md

    <br>Put "COMP 1002: GitHub username" as the email title.
 2. Go to the [Project Todo!
 List](https://github.com/orgs/MUN-COMP-1002/projects/1) to see the available tasks for extra credit.
 3. Assign yourself to an unassigned task marked with the status Todo.
+   <br>Do this with the down-arrow in the Assignee column and enter your username.
    <br>Mark its status as In Progress.
    <br>Note: Only one student may complete a task.
 4. Complete the task in the [Study Guide Wiki](https://github.com/COMP-1002/Study-Guide/wiki/COMP-1002-Student-Study-Guide)